José Sá

 He started his career with Marítimo B, making his debut with the first team in 2013, before signing for FC Porto in 2016.
 Sá was loaned for one year to Super League Greece side Olympiacos in 2018, in a deal which was made permanent at the end of the season.
-With Olympiacos, he won two Super League Greece titles and the Greek Football Cup, including a domestic double in 2020.
+With Olympiacos, he won two Super League Greece titles and the Greek Cup, including a domestic double in 2020.
 In 2021, he signed with Wolverhampton Wanderers.

 Sá is a former Portuguese under-21 international, reaching the European Championship final in 2015.
 He was part of the full squad that finished third at the 2017 Confederations Cup and won the 2019 UEFA Nations League Finals on home soil, and was also chosen for the 2022 World Cup.
+The following year, he made his senior international debut.

 Club career

 Marítimo

 Born in Braga, Sá went from Merelinense to the youth ranks of Benfica in January 2011, and moved six months later to Madeira's Marítimo to finish his development at the age of 18.
 On 23 January 2013 he made his professional debut with the B team, playing the full 90 minutes in a 0–0 home draw against Oliveirense in the Segunda Liga championship.

 In the 2013 off-season, Sá was promoted to the main squad by manager Pedro Martins.
 He played his first game in the Primeira Liga on 18 August in a 2–1 home win over Benfica, and kept his position for the following matchday, a 3–0 loss at Porto.

 During his tenure in Funchal, Sá acted as understudy to Frenchman Romain Salin.